 Set Lock locks the given document to avoid inadvertent modification or deletion of the document.
 You should enter the reason for setting the lock.
-This text is displayed when the 💼 icon in the 'Share' is clicked; at this occasion, you may unlock the document again; other members may also 'steal' the lock from you.
+This text is displayed when the icon in the 'Share' is clicked; at this occasion, you may unlock the document again; other members may also 'steal' the lock from you.

-Freeze protects the given document from changes by other members of the work-space.
-Frozen documents can only be read by others.
-Freezing is only possible for owners.
+Freeze protects the given document from changes by other members of the workspace.
+Frozen documents can only be read by others.By default, freezing is only possible for managers and creators.